Helping women and non-binary people create sustainable careers as audio engineers and music producers in Aotearoa New Zealand.

 Step-Up Program

-Three seminars in person at Parachute Music and online, with two to three panelists hosted by Emily Wheatcroft-Snape.
+Three seminars held in-person and online, with two to three panelists hosted by Emily Wheatcroft-Snape.
+The seminars are then posted online and available to everyone who RSVP'd.

 Seminar Series